moebiussurfing/ofxWindowApp/README.md

 ### TODO

-+ mix with another addon to handle more window settings borderless, put in-front, half screen... etc
++ mix with another addon to handle more window settings borderless, put in-front, half screen, send to 2nd monitor... etc